 What Can I Trade

 I counted 47 currency pairs offered in both MT4 and MT5.
-The company offers currency majors and minors, but it does not offer any exotic pairs.
+The company offers currency majors and minors, along with 14 exotic pairs.
 I then counted 10 stock indices like the Dow Jones, ASX 200, CAC 40, and FTSE 100.
 The firm offers 5 commodities like Brent and WTI crude oil, gold, silver, and platinum.

 Additionally, the company offers share trading on over 160 companies through the MT5 platform only.
 Most of the stocks listed are from Germany, Australia, UK, and the US, with an emphasis on Australia which is not surprising as Eightcap is headquartered there.

-Leverage is an important concept in Forex and contracts-for-difference (CFD) trading.
+Leverage is an important concept in contracts-for-difference (CFD) trading.
 Eightcap offers two types of leverages based on the regulator.
-Its ASIC-regulated business offers maximum retail leverage of 30:1 while its Vanuatu business offers maximum leverage of 500:1.
+Its ASIC-regulated business offers a maximum retail leverage of 30:1 while its Bahamas-regulated business offers a maximum leverage of 500:1.

-The table below shows the maximum leverage offered by Eightcap through ASIC.
-As you can see, these limits are like the maximum leverage allowed under Europe’s MIFID II regulations (ESMA regulations).
+The table below shows the maximum leverage offered by Eightcap on various assets.
+The ASIC maximums are similar to the maximum leverage allowed under Europe’s MIFID II regulations (ESMA regulations).

 Forex, Gold, Silver, Brent, and WTI: 1:500